jaeyounkg/tebu-notes/AI/Papers/🔬FenS23 Language-Universal Phonetic Representation in Multilingual Speech Pretraining for Low-Resource Speech Recognition (IS23').md

 🙋‍♂️ Maybe they should've separated languages in training & test sets?
 🙋‍♂️ Can the IPA predictor really be applied effectively to unseen languages?
+🙋‍♂️ (Sensei) Still not ideal because IPA targets are only used in pretraining, not in target training stage